Frequently Asked Questions

-You can find tickets on our Shop page, starting in May.
-In 2022 we may offer drop-in opportunities mid-week, where you can pay at the gate.
+You can find tickets on our Ticket page, starting in May.
+In 2023 we may offer drop-in opportunities mid-week late in the seaoon, where you can pay at the gate.
 Check us out on Insta and FB or sign up for our newsletters to stay up-to-date.

 What is included with my cut-your-own flowers ticket?

 We will give you a one litre mason jar that you can fill with as many blooms as you can.
 The time slots are usually 2-3 hours and you can stay for as much of that time as you’d like.
 We have bistro tables and chairs throughout the property where you can sit and relax.
 And new in 2023, we’ll have a little on-site library with garden magazines and books.

 We’re located at 970 Millers Sideroad, Newmarket, L3Y 4V9, but you'll take the farm driveway that's approximately 100 metres west of our home driveway.
 There's a small Country Cut Flowers sign there.